2BitSalute/multiworker-scratch/README.md

 Next: create a job to compute a hash of an article based on the hash of its text and its referenced dependencies'

 IDEA: instead of computing hash, look for missing articles

+NEXT: run shallow checker in MultiWorker (will need to use shared memory)